mdcdi1315/mdcframework/Documentation/AddingAProject_Requirements.md

-## Making a new request for adding you own Project:
+## Making a new request for adding your own Project:

 To make a new request to add your own Project in the MDCFR library , it has some requirements and restrictions.